-Policy Description Initial LSE screening Potential risks Recommendations and actions taken for Reg 18 consultation version Re- screen text to European sites, but policy only refers to landscape.
-SCLP12.3 North Felixstowe Garden Neighbourhood LSE 2,000 dwellings in one location Potential for concentrated increased recreation pressure to European sites in close proximity due to large allocation Appropriate assessment - the findings of the appropriate assessment of housing growth will inform mitigation requirements and for this very large allocation there is likely to be a need for on-site SANGs as well as contribution to RAMS.
-SCLP12.16 Tourism accommodation (Felixstowe) LSE.
-Potential risks to European sites from additional tourism related visits Air and water pollution, water resources, recreation and urbanisation impacts Appropriate assessment - risks from tourism related development to be assessed SCLP12.17 Strategy for Communities surrounding Ipswich No LSE Vision policy so does not promote development N/A N/A SCLP12.18 Brightwell Lakes No LSE Detailed discussions with the planning officer, NE and developer/consultants have provided for adequate mitigation Recreation pressure risks have been fully mitigated for with a combination of a proportionate financial contribution to the RAMS and the provision of a SANG as part of the development.
+Policy (Final Draft Local Plan reference) LSE screening Potential risks Recommendations and actions taken for Reg 18 consultation version Recommendations and actions taken for Reg 19 Final Draft Local Plan Appropriate assessment - risks from tourism related development to be assessed assessment (recreation section) SCLP12.18 Strategy for Communities surrounding Ipswich No LSE Vision policy so does not promote development N/A (First Draft Local Plan policy ref SCLP12.17) N/A N/A SCLP12.19 Brightwell Lakes No LSE Detailed discussions with the planning officer, NE and developer/consultants have provided for adequate mitigation Recreation pressure risks have been fully mitigated for with a combination of a proportionate financial contribution to the RAMS and the provision of a SANG as part of the development.
 Project level HRA already undertaken.
-N/A SCLP12.22 Ipswich garden suburb country park No LSE Detailed discussions with the planning officer, NE and developer/consultants have provided for adequate mitigation Recreation pressure risks have been fully mitigated for.
+(First Draft Local Plan policy ref SCLP12.18) N/A N/A SCLP12.23 Ipswich garden suburb country park No LSE Detailed discussions with the planning officer, NE and developer/consultants have provided for adequate mitigation Recreation pressure risks have been fully mitigated for.
 This policy provides for the SANG to mitigate for development.
 Project level HRA already undertaken.
-N/A SCLP12.23 Strategy for Aldeburgh No LSE Vision policy so does not promote development.
-Sensitive environment referred to in policy N/A N/A
+(First Draft Local Plan policy ref SCLP12.22) N/A N/A SCLP12.26 Strategy for Aldeburgh No LSE Vision policy so does not promote development.
+Sensitive environment referred to in policy N/A (First Draft Local Plan policy ref SCLP12.23) N/A N/A Strategy for Framlingham - text not policy No LSE Vision text so does not promote development N/A N/A N/A Strategy for Leiston - text not policy LSE Potential for impacts on Minsmere- Walberswick over and above RAMS Impacts over and above those covered by RAMS will be Sizewell C and associated development Clarification to remove LSE - Add to supporting text in 5th paragraph a reference to the Following amendments at Regulation 18, no LSE

-Policy Description Initial LSE screening Potential risks Recommendations and actions taken for Reg 18 consultation version Re- screen Strategy for Framlingham - text not policy No LSE Vision text so does not promote development N/A N/A Screen Strategy for Leiston - text not policy LSE Potential for impacts on Minsmere- Walberswick over and above RAMS Impacts over and above those covered by RAMS will be Sizewell C and associated development Clarification to remove LSE - Add to supporting text in 5th paragraph a reference to the wider natural environment as well as the Leiston community.
+Policy (Final Draft Local Plan reference) LSE screening Potential risks Recommendations and actions taken for Reg 18 consultation version Recommendations and actions taken for Reg 19 Final Draft Local Plan wider natural environment as well as the Leiston community.
 LPA action - Changes made.
-SCLP12.25 Strategy for Saxmundham No LSE Vision policy so does not promote development.
+SCLP12.28 Strategy for Saxmundham No LSE Vision policy so does not promote development.
 Supporting text highlights natural environment issues.
-N/A N/A SCLP12.26 South Saxmundham garden neighbourhood LSE 800 dwellings in one location Potential for concentrated increased recreation pressure to European sites in close proximity due to large allocation Appropriate assessment - the findings of the appropriate assessment of housing growth will inform mitigation requirements and for this very large allocation there is likely to be a need for on-site SANGs as well as contribution to RAMS.
-SCLP12.28 Strategy for Woodbridge No LSE Vision policy so does not promote development.
+N/A N/A N/A SCLP12.29 South Saxmundham garden neighbourhood LSE 800 dwellings in one location Potential for concentrated increased recreation pressure to European sites in close proximity due to large allocation Appropriate assessment - the findings of the appropriate assessment of housing growth will inform mitigation requirements and for this very large allocation there is likely to be a need for on-site SANGs as well as contribution to RAMS.
+Appropriate Assessment (recreation section) to assess SANGs requirements.
+The assessment of SANGs requirements for the Garden Neighbourhoods is set out within the appropriate assessment, and policy supporting text has been amended to provide the requirement for SANGs.
+Policy wording also strengthened.
+SCLP12.31 Strategy for Woodbridge No LSE Vision policy so does not promote development.
 Supporting text highlights natural environment issues.
-N/A N/A SCLP12.29 Strategy for Rural Areas No LSE Vision policy with strong protective wording in relation to the natural environment and European sites N/A N/A Site allocations within 400m of a European site boundary SCLP12.24 LSE Disturbance to estuary birds from recreation pressure.
-Appropriate assessment - consideration of nature of
+N/A N/A N/A SCLP12.34 Strategy for Rural Areas No LSE Vision policy with strong protective wording in relation to the natural environment and European sites N/A N/A N/A Site allocations within 400m of a European site boundary SCLP12.27 LSE 300m from River Alde SPA/SAC/Ramsar Disturbance to estuary birds from recreation pressure.
+Appropriate assessment - consideration of nature of As per previous recommendations,